uk-gov-mirror/nationalarchives.tdr-terraform-backend/README.md

 ## Purpose

-The purpose of this repository is to setup the necessary Terraform backend AWS resources to support terraforming for the TDR application AWS resources.
+The purpose of this repository is to setup the necessary Terraform backend and Jenkins permissions AWS resources to support development operations for the TDR application in the different environments, using cross account access.

-The Terraform scripts are to be used as a one off operation, and not to retain the state.

 Specific resources created:
 * AWS TDR Management account resources:
-  * **S3 Bucket**: contains the Terraform state files for each TDR workspace
+  * **TDR state S3 Bucket**: contains the Terraform state files for each TDR workspace
+  * **TDR state DyanmoDb table**: used for locking to prevent concurrent operations on a single workspace
+  * **Jenkins state S3 Bucket**: contains the Terraform state files for Jenkins workspace
-  * **DyanmoDb table**: used for locking to prevent concurrent operations on a single workspace
+  * **Jenkins state DyanmoDb table**: used for locking to prevent concurrent operations on a single workspace
 * AWS TDR Environment accounts resources:
-  * **Terraform IAM Roles**: IAM role to allow creation of AWS resource within the environment using Terraform (Terraform IAM role)
+  * **TDR Terraform IAM Roles**: IAM role to allow creation of AWS resources within the environment using Terraform (Terraform IAM role)
+  * **Jenkins Terraform IAM Roles**: IAM role to allow running of Jenkins operations in AWS management account and TDR environment AWS accounts
-  * **IAM Policies**: Specific IAM policies to give permissions to the Terraform IAM role
+  * **IAM Policies**: Specific IAM policies to give permissions to the Terraform and Jenkins IAM roles

 These resources are used by the TDR application Terraform code: https://github.com/nationalarchives/tdr-terraform-environments